 Job Training and Economic Development (JTED)

-This funding opportunity has closed.
-Visit the Funding Opportunities page to learn about current opportunities.
+This funding opportunity is closed.
+Visit the Funding Opportunities page for information on current opportunities, Bidder's List subscription, and grant resources.

 JTED Grant Opportunity

 This opportunity was closed on January 28, 2015.
 It may be funded again in Fall/Winter 2016.
-Please subscribe to this site's Partner News to receive information about this and other opportunities.
+Please subscribe to Partner News for information about this and other opportunities.

 The Illinois Department of Commerce and Economic Opportunity released the Fiscal Year 2015 Request for Application (RFA) for the Job Training and Economic Development Grant Program.
-The period of performance will be from June 1, 2015 through May 31, 2017.
-The approved budget will cover expenses for the same period of time.
+The performance period will be from June 1, 2015, through May 31, 2017.
+The approved budget will cover expenses for the same period.
 Proposals were accepted by the Department no until the end of the day on January 28, 2015.
-Following are archival links to the Grant Application Instructions and Application Submission Format used or the 2015 grant application.
+Following are archival links to the Grant Application Instructions and Application Submission Format used for the 2015 grant application.

 Webinar Materials: